325th Division (Vietnam): Vietnam War

+In 20 January 1968, a PAVN rallier provided US intelligence officers detailed information concerning the 325C Division's plan for the attack and reduction of the Khe Sanh Combat Base before Tet.
+The 5th and 6th Battalions of the 95C Regiment was to capture Hill 1015 and Hill 861 respectively.
+The 4/95C Battalion had orders to coordinate with the 101D Regimen to attack the airstrip.
+The 29th Regiment was in reserve.

 On 3 February 1968, a battalion of the 325C attacked the Marines on Hill 861A north of Khe Sanh Combat Base, the attack was repulsed with 7 Marines and 109 PAVN killed.
-On the night of 6/7 February, the 101st Regiment and the 22nd Regiment (attached to the 304th Division), supported by 12 PT-76 lights tanks of the 203rd Armored Regiment overran the US special forces camp at Lang Vei killing 316 of the camp's defenders including seven Americans for the loss of 90 PAVN killed and seven tanks destroyed.
-On 8 February a reinforced Battalion of the 101st Regiment attacked a 9th Marines' position west of the Combat Base, 21 Marines and 150 PAVN were killed.
+On the night of 6/7 February, the division's 101D Regiment and two PT-76 tanks companies of the 198th Armored Battalion coordinated with the 24th Regiment of the 304th Division overran the US special forces camp at Lang Vei killing 316 of the camp's defenders including seven Americans for the loss of 90 PAVN killed and seven tanks destroyed.
+On 8 February a reinforced battalion of the 101D Regiment attacked a 9th Marines' position west of the Combat Base, 21 Marines and 150 PAVN were killed.

+In April 1968, the 325C Division, comprising two regiments (95C and 101D) under commander Chu Phương Đới and commissar Trần Văn Ân arrived the Central Highlands to relieve the 1st Division on Route 18 - west of Kontum.
+Following the May Offensive, the 325C Division Headquarters returned to the North, its 95C and 101D Regiments shifted to independent operations under the command of the B3 Front, subsequently coordinating with the 66th Regiment of the 1st Division at Đức Lập during the August Offensive.

-On 12 July 1972 the Division together with the 312th Division was sent to support the Second Battle of Quảng Trị.
+On 12 July 1972, the Division with three regiments (18th, 95th and 101st) under commander Lê Kích and commissar Nguyễn Công Trang, together with the 312th Division was sent to support the Second Battle of Quảng Trị.